 Nydia Armendia-Sánchez is a California based author and artist.
 She writes bilingual picture books and is also focused on her first love – art.
 Of Guatemalan and Basque heritage, she enjoys highlighting inclusivity and diversity in all her creative endeavors.
 Nydia earned her bachelor’s degree in Spanish from Pitzer College.
 In 2006, she and her husband, Luis, moved to Spain for three years where she taught ESL and also studied the art of window dressing!
 She draws inspiration for her stories, and art, from her two highly imaginative children, her travels, and her husband (who also happens to be her biggest supporter).
 Represented by Lori Steel of Raven Literary.

 Jorge was born in Barranquilla, Colombia, and grew up in Miami, Florida drawing in sketchbooks, on napkins, on walls, and anywhere his parents would let him.
-After graduating with honors from Ringling College of Art and Design, Jorge worked as a visual development and concept artist for AAA gaming studios and global entertainment companies.
+He is currently the Art Director at Cloud Chamber Studios, working on the next game in the highly acclaimed Bioshock franchise.